Updated June 30, 2023

 1. Oracle Recovery Manager

 Oracle Recovery Manager is a utility that is already present with the Oracle database.
-Since it is already present there is no need to download and install it externally.
+Since it is already present, there is no need to download and install it externally.
 So, now the question comes what is RMAN (Recovery Manager)?
 The answer to that question is it that it is a client-server application that uses the database server sessions to manage the backup and recovery of the database.
 The metadata about its operations is stored in a control file in the target database.
 Let us now look into the reasons why we should be using the Recovery manger.

 - It makes the backups scalable and flexible.

 - It manages the complexity of backup operations, so the stress and activity of the customer or user are reduced.

 - The backups are not proportional to the size of the database, but they are proportional to the size of the transactions.

 - The last important one is that it reduces the chances of human error.

 One important requirement for RMAN is that it can be used for Oracle database version 8.0 and greater.

 First, we connect to the target database using the connect target command, and this will start the RMAN.
 The third prompt asks for the password because we have not specified DBA, so we need to give the password.